michaeljosephroddy/connect-five-game/README.md

 I carried out manual testing throughout the development process but further testig is definitely needed to test all possible inputs and outputs.
 In the future, I would consider writing automated unit and integration tests with the TestNG framework.

-## Considerations

-I thought this was a really interesting project to work on and I definitely learned a lot throughout the development process as I encountered some scenarios/issues that I have never seen before.

 ## Improvements

 As this application communicates over HTTP and HTTP is uni-directional, the client must request the data from the server and the server will then respond to the client.